-Q:i'm sorry this is just me but for someone who doesn't follow all of the non-gender terms this blog is super confusing. i think there is a point to where you/your followers are getting too nit-picky. like the boobs ask you just got. and i've seen others also. people are wayyyyy too sensitive.
+Anonymous said: i'm sorry this is just me but for someone who doesn't follow all of the non-gender terms this blog is super confusing. i think there is a point to where you/your followers are getting too nit-picky. like the boobs ask you just got. and i've seen others also. people are wayyyyy too sensitive.

 Okay, maybe I’ll just type one-handed…ouchie…

 Yes, being nit-picky about language can be confusing and annoying, especially for someone who’s unfamiliar with such terms.

 However, we’ve made it clear that this blog is meant to be a safe space for everyone of all genders, orientations, gender expressions and gender identities.
 In order to do that, we have to use language that acknowledges and respects and validates people of non-heteronormative genders/gender expressions.
 (We’re trying to be more like Sweden, maybe.)

 You see, it’s more than playing nice or trying not to offend people or covering our asses or (groan) being PC.

 It’s a chance for us, in our own small way, to dismantle a system of oppression that hurts people for being true to themselves and for refusing to stuff themselves into someone else’s narrow heteronormative/cissexist/anti-queer definition of what is ‘acceptable’ when it comes to figuring out gender and sexuality.

 Please excuse our mess as we blunder through gender-neutral pronoun usage and the like. (…and grammar.
 I should sleep, maybe.)
 This is something that we’re constantly working on, and we won’t be compromising about this as long we’re running IJP.